Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Everywhere, there are no constraints

 **Explanation:**
-"Only in one single availability zone" and "Multiple availability zones within a region" are correct.
+Only in one single availability zone and Multiple availability zones within a region are correct.
 Auto Scaling can launch in one or multiple AZs within a region.
-"Multiple availability zones across multiple regions" is incorrect; Auto Scaling is region-specific.
+Multiple availability zones across multiple regions is incorrect; Auto Scaling is region-specific.
-"Everywhere, there are no constraints" is incorrect; there are regional constraints.
+Everywhere, there are no constraints is incorrect; there are regional constraints.

 ---